Chart Color Schemes

 Shoalhaven Heads has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified zero projects expected to influence this region.
+No changes can significantly impact an area's performance like modifications to local infrastructure, substantial projects, and planning initiatives.
+AreaSearch has identified zero projects that are expected to affect this area.
 Notable projects include Illawarra-Shoalhaven Regional Transport Plan 2041, Sydney-Canberra Rail Connectivity And Capacity, South Pacific Offshore Wind Project, and Mariyung Fleet (New Intercity Fleet).
-The following list details those most relevant.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.